react-navigation/react-navigation.github.io/docs/stack-actions.md

 this.props.navigation.dispatch(pushAction);
 ```

-### Pop
+### pop

-The `Pop` action takes you back to a previous screen in the stack.
+The `pop` action takes you back to a previous screen in the stack.
 The `n` param allows you to specify how many screens to pop back by.

 * `n` - _number_ - The number of screens to pop back by.